ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

 ![Final Deletion Dialog](../images/FinalDeleteDialog.png)
 ```

+Additionally, multiple particles can be deleted via the `Particles` tab.
+This is achieved by selecting a frame or a color within a frame and deleting all contained particles and pressing the `Del` key.
+With this method the particles are completely removed from the dataset instead of replacing them with dummy coordinates.

 ## Saving

 The dataset can be saved as `*.csv` files.
 Each class(/color) is saved to an individual file as shown below.
 Users must manually trigger saving, but if any unsaved changes are present while attempting to close the app a dialog to resolve this will be automatically shown.